w3c/cogai/demos/README.md

 This focuses on hierarchical reinforcement learning, and will explore techniques for applying heuristics to propose/revise rules along with a stochastic temperature parameter controlling the level of caution in making changes.
 A further demo would look at the potential for using reinforcement learning when imagining carrying out some sequence of actions.

+### Discovering Causal Relationships

+A suite of demos that apply statistical approaches to identify potential causal relationships.
+The simplest approach *(covariance analysis)* estimates statistical significance for pairs of correlated variables.
+Newer techniques include *bivariate causal discovery*, see [Anish Dhir and Ciaran M. Lee](https://assets.babylonhealth.com/pdfs/Integrating-Overlapping-Dasets-Using-Bivariate-Causal-Discovery.pdf), and can be applied across multiple overlapping datasets to identify likely causal chains based upon membership of Markov equivalence classes.

 ### Different Kinds of Reasoning

 A suite of demos exploring different kinds of reasoning, e.g. deductive, inductive, abductive, causal, reasoning from analogies, reasoning from multiple perspectives, reasoning about stories, and so forth.
 In some cases, this will involve the use of context chains where some things only hold in a particular context, whilst others hold more generally.